JHurst97/p5js-sketchbook/README.md

       <a href="https://venomswitch.github.io/sketchbook/pointsArc">
         <img src="images/pointsArcIMG.PNG" alt="angle" style="width:100%">
       <h3>Angle</h3></a>
-      <p>I used to draw these in primary school so thought it would be interesting to recreate it in Processing.</p>
+      <p>I used to draw these in primary school so thought it would be interesting to recreate it in Processing.
+Density of lines determined by mouseX, infinitely easier than drawing each line with a ruler...</p>
     </div>
     <div class="w3-quarter">
       <a href="https://venomswitch.github.io/sketchbook/fractalTree/">